The aim of tutoring is to help students develop the skills and strategies they need to independently and successfully engage in a course.

 Becoming a Tutor

 Qualified sophomores, juniors and seniors are usually needed to tutor introductory language courses as well as gateway courses in economics, math, science, computer science and engineering.
 You may volunteer to tutor courses in which you have earned an A- or above.
 You may also offer to tutor introductory courses you have not taken, if you have performed well in advanced courses in that department.
 Tutors for introductory language courses should usually have completed a course at the 200 level in that language.
 Language tutors may help students practice oral skills (comprehension and speaking) and review grammar; however, they must not review or edit work that will be submitted for a grade.
 Students with demonstrated native fluency may tutor 100-level courses only.
-Computer science tutors must meet with the head course instructor to discuss the parameters of their work before beginning to tutor students.
+Computer science tutors must contact the head course instructor or the lead preceptor to discuss the parameters of their work before beginning to tutor students.

 Students interested in tutoring in CHM 201-202, CHM 303-304, MAT 103, MAT 175, and PHY 103-104 should apply for these courses through the McGraw Center.